LukaFaltis/arduino-weatherstation/README.md

 # arduino-weatherstation
-Storing sensor metrics from arduino weather station in InfluxDB and displaying them using Grafana
+Store sensor metrics from arduino weather station in InfluxDB and display them using Grafana